Morning Anxiety Nausea Every Day | Glasgow Specialist Can Help — Anxiety Therapy Glasgow

 That wave of nausea when you wake up.
 The inability to eat breakfast - or anything - when you’re anxious.
 The gagging when you brush your teeth.
 The constant fear you’re going to be sick in public.
 You’ve tried ginger, antacids, bland foods - nothing works because the problem isn’t your stomach.

-People don't understand how debilitating anxiety nausea is.
-You're losing weight, avoiding social meals, carrying sick bags "just in case."
+People don’t understand how debilitating anxiety nausea is.
+Among the common symptoms are losing weight, avoiding social meals, and carrying sick bags “just in case.”
 Your life revolves around managing nausea that has no medical cause.

 YOUR GUT AND BRAIN ARE CONNECTED - LET'S CALM THEM BOTH

 The gut-brain axis means anxiety directly affects your digestive system.
+The digestive tract is highly sensitive to signals from the brain, and anxiety can disrupt its normal function.
 Your stomach has more nerve endings than your spinal cord - of course it reacts to anxiety.

 The Anxiety-Nausea Connection: